-Fin walls and low fences to be used to create privacy for \(\) Fences are not to comp surround the villas instea staggered allowing tonal range.
+Fin walls and low fences to be used to create privacy for lots.
+Fences are not to completely surround the villas instead to be staggered allowing space and tonal range.

 2.3 ROAD TYPE SECTIONS

 4 METRE ACCESS PLACE | SECTION A-A